ztoli/node-bot/README.md

 # node-bot
-node bot for me and my retarded partner thing
+node bot for me and my favorite partner thing